 The best way to decorate your sugar cookies

 My favorite way to decorate sugar cookies is to use royal icing.
 It offers a thin sugar glaze without drowning your cookie in teeth cracking sugar.
 You can use buttercream frosting, but it offers a much thicker sugar coating to your cookie.
-The cookies decorated in this post is done with this royal icing recipe.
+The cookies decorated in this post is done with this egg white royal icing recipe.

 There are a number of ways you can apply royal icing to your cookie.
 There’s the professional way using piping bags and icing tips, which gives you a lot of precision and control with the icing.
 If you are not looking to decorate super crazy designs, you can transfer the icing to resealable plastic bags, cut a tiny part of one of the corners off and squeeze away.